 Primarily this is done using Access Permissions, and ensuring that people don’t have access to features that they shouldn’t have, but can be further expanded upon in a number of ways.

 One way to do this is by restricting access to individual fields.
-For example, your volunteers may need the ability to edit profiles in order to make sure that contact details for youth are up-to-date, but you may not want them to be able to edit information about allergies.
+For example, your volunteers may need the ability to edit profiles in order to make sure that contact details for children are up-to-date, but you may not want them to be able to edit information about children’s allergies.
 As such, you can lock this field down to the specific access permissions you want to be able to edit it.

 You can also restrict your access permissions to viewing people in specific people categories.
 This allows you to let your volunteers to see your Church Members, but not Visitors or Inactive Members.